What the lab builds

 Every CSR instrument is built to expose how an answer was produced: which agents acted, which retrieval surfaces were touched, and which records back a claim.
 Provenance is treated as architecture, not as a logging afterthought.

-El Paso AI research context
+El Paso Applied Intelligence research context

 Contact

-For research collaborations, architecture conversations, or documentation requests from El Paso, Ciudad Juárez, or anywhere else, contact hello@celayasolutions.com.
+For research collaborations, architecture conversations, or documentation requests from El Paso, Ciudad Juarez, or anywhere else, contact hello@celayasolutions.com.